EdwardGa0/vstudent/README.md

 If you want to try it out for yourself: [VStudent](https://vstudent-client.herokuapp.com/)

+The main code is within the temp branch

 This is a temporary README and more will be added later